 Toothbrushes are usually left wet and many germs and bacteria also develop even when it’s not being used.

-It is important to take proper care of your toothbrush in order to minimize its microbe population.
+It is important to take proper care of your toothbrush to minimize its microbe population.

 Finally, it is recommended to change your toothbrush every 3 or 4 months although I like to replace mine every month.